How to Plant Flowers in Window Boxes

 I look at foliage, blooms, plant size, and the overall plant habit.

-Because when designing a container garden, it’s important to use the thriller, filler and spiller method of design.
+Because when designing a container garden, I use the thriller, filler and spiller method of design.

 How to Plant Flowers in a Window Box